openmhealth/shimmer/README.md

         * [omh:step-count](http://www.openmhealth.org/developers/schemas/#step-count)
     * sleep
         * [omh:sleep-duration](http://www.openmhealth.org/developers/schemas/#sleep-duration)

-You can learn more about the shims and endpoints on the Open mHealth [developer site](http://www.openmhealth.org/developers/getting-started/).
+You can learn more about these shims and endpoints on the Open mHealth [developer site](http://www.openmhealth.org/developers/getting-started/).

+The list of supported third-party APIs will grow over time as more shims are added.
+If you'd like to contribute a shim to work with your API or a third-party API, send us a [pull request](https://github.com/openmhealth/omh-shims/pulls).
+If you need any help, feel free to reach out on [admin@openmhealth.org](mailto://admin@openmhealth.org) or on the Open mHealth [developer group](https://groups.google.com/forum/#!forum/omh-developers).